Skip to content

 Procedure:

-- Set Translated Destination to the internal server.
+9. Set Translated destination (DNAT) to the internal server or server group.

-If only a few external source IP addresses need to be accessed, the original source should not be Any, but should be limited to these sources.
+If only a few external source IP addresses need access, Original source should not be Any, but should be restricted to those sources.

-For production shares, a host object for the public IP is usually cleaner than directly selecting a WAN interface.
-The object remains traceable if interfaces, alias addresses or provider details change later.
+For production publications, a host object for the public IP is usually clearer than selecting a WAN interface directly.
+The object remains traceable if interfaces, alias addresses, or provider details change later.

 When it comes to NAT rules, the distinction between Original and Translated is important.